COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 More Things to do in Dazaifu

 There’s lots more to do in Dazaifu beyond the shrines.
-We only spent half a day there, before heading to Yanagawa in the afternoon, but you could easily spend the whole day.
-There’s lots more to see:
+You can spend a whole a day there, or a half day, before heading to Yanagawa in the afternoon.
+There’s more to see:

 Yanagawa